 (10) Nothing in this section limits the ability of the Commissioner of Titles to perform a function through an officer or agent.

+[Section 182 amended: No. 9 of 2022 s.
+349.]

 183. Delegation by Registrar of Titles

 (1) The Registrar of Titles may delegate a function of the Registrar under this Act to a member of the Authority’s staff.